PaulSavignano/filter-empty/README.md

 </div>

-Filter-Empty is a JavaScript library for removing empty values.
+Filter-Empty is a Typescript library for removing empty values from objects.

 - **Simple:** Api only requires an object and or array.
 - **Powerful:** Recursive iteration finds and removes deeply nested props.